jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    How to add worker node?
+    How to add a worker node?

-    You just go ahead to install the Cluster Server, during the installation, point the Cluster Server to the same database.
+    You just go ahead to install the Cluster Server during the installation and point the Cluster Server to the same database.
 Once the installation of the Cluster Server worker node is completed, reboot.
 The web portal page will pop up, asking you to add the worker node to the server farm.

 .. warning::

     What if you changed the Cluster Server's Host Name?

-    For Windows server 2012 and later Server OS, when a server is newly provisioned, it is typically named WIN-ABCDEFG kind of hostname.
+    For Windows server 2012 and later Server OS, when a server is newly provisioned, it is typically named in hostname format similar (WIN-ABCDEFG).
 Sometimes, it is desired to change the name in the Control Panel -> Systems.
 If the Cluster Server is already installed, changing the name will make the Cluster Server add itself again with the new name.
-So next time when you visit http://localhost on the Cluster Server after the server has been renamed, you will see the worker node section has both the node with the old name (which no longer exist) and the node with the new name (Which is current and good).
+So next time when you visit http://localhost on the Cluster Server after the server has been renamed, you will see the worker node section has both the node with the old name (which no longer exists) and the node with the new name (Which is current and good).
 In this case, you just need to simply remove the worker node with the old name.

 **Worker Node Properties**